tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 **Data Controller**.
 For the purposes of the UK and EU General Data Protection Regulation 2018, our data controller is AbandonAI OpCo, LLC at 3180 18th Street, San Francisco, CA, United States.

 **Data Protection Officer**.
-You can contact our data protection officer at privacy@AbandonAI.com in matters related to Personal Information processing.
+You can contact our data protection officer at privacy@abandon.ai in matters related to Personal Information processing.

 ## 10. Changes to the privacy policy